jgilstrap-snow/snowflake-account-usage-dashboard/README.md

 ## Validation Queries

-The app includes test queries in the code comments for each service.
+The app includes test queries in the code comments for some services.
 To validate data:

+Example queries for AI Services are found in the app comments:
 1. Open the app in edit mode
 2. Find the service analyzer class (e.g., `AIServicesAnalyzer`)
 3. Copy the test query from the docstring
 4. Run it in a Snowflake worksheet
 5. Compare results with the dashboard

-Example test queries are also provided in:
+Example test queries for storage and compute are also provided in:
 - `verify_warehouse_compute.sql`
 - `verify_consumption_trends.sql`